beginning of content

 Strength training can increase your metabolism by increasing your muscle mass.

-By practicing healthy eating, you can influence the amount of energy your body is taking in.
-You can do this by eating a balanced diet.
+If you practice healthy eating by maintaining a balanced diet, you can influence the amount of energy your body is taking in.

 Resources and support